 Constitutional Herbal Medicine

-Addressing not just the outward symptom, but rather the underlying pattern of dysfunction, the application of constitutional herbal medicine favors an approach that is investigative and in-depth.
+Addressing not just the outward symptom, but too the underlying pattern of dysfunction, the application of constitutional herbal medicine favors an approach that is investigative and in-depth.
 Symptoms are easy to recognize.
 However, discovering the physiological/genetic tendency, which symptoms (manifested distress) arise from, is an all-together different matter.
 This approach takes some observational skill and experience on the part of the herbalist.
-Herbal medicine effectiveness is best achieved when the herbs are matched to the individual (or physiological/genetic tendency), and not just the outward symptom of distress.
+Herbal effectiveness is best achieved when the herbs are matched to the individual (or physiological/genetic tendency), and not just the outward symptom of distress.

 Correct Herbal Preparation